CDNTaxReceipts/CDNTaxReceipts/README.md

 Now you should be able to use the module:

 - To issue an individual receipt, pull up the contact record, go to 'contributions' tab, view the contribution, and click the "Tax Receipt" button.
 Follow on-screen instructions from there.
-- To bulk-issue receipts, go to Contributions > Find Contributions, run a search, select one or more search results, and select "Issue Tax Receipts" in the actions drop-down.
+- To issue bulk-issue receipts, go to Contributions > Find Contributions, run a search, select one or more search results, and select "Issue Tax Receipts" in the actions drop-down.
 Follow on-screen instructions from there.
 This issues one receipt per contribution.
 - To issue Annual Tax Receipts, go to Search > Find Contacts (or Search > Advanced Search), run a search for contacts, select one or more contacts, and select "Issue Annual Tax Receipts" in the actions drop-down.
 Follow on-screen instructions from there.

 The extension also enables two report templates, which can be used as the basis for some reports: